krzysztoffiok/c_elegans_fitness/README.md

 The code is written in Python3 and requires GPU computing machine for achieving reasonable performance.

 ## Installation:
+Please clone this repository and extract zipped files.

 Model-specific-problem-causing package is called PyCoCoTools.
 It is provided in a proper version in this repo as "modified_pycoco_files.zip".
 Before using the model, please unzip this file so that the "coco" folder is on the same level as your .py files.
 Next run:\
 cd coco/PythonAPI<br/>
 python setup.py build_ext install<br/>